zyw229/blog/blog/content/posts/macro003.md

 ### How heavily are those facilities used?

 Quantitatively, how much liquidity has these facilities contributed to overall market liquidity?
-Here, we look at the individual usage of these facilities since the start of March, since before the time of SVB failure.
+Here, we look at the individual usage of these facilities since the start of March, right before the SVB failure.

 ![Fig3](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro003/image003.png)